irworkshop/accountability_datacleaning/us_spending/contracts/docs/us_spending_diary.md

 looping through each raw file.
 We can read these files now the check variuous stats about the individual files.

-First we will read `us_spend_checks.csv`, which contains information on the number of rows, columns, unique types, missing, and zero values.
+First we will read `us_con_checks.csv`, which contains information on the number of rows, columns, unique types, missing, and zero values.

 In total, there are 50,870,104 rows of 21 columns.